-Policy DC12 Criteria for non-energy minerals development: The policy provides a presumption in favour of the extraction of non-energy minerals within the Preferred Areas, thus contributing to Objectives NR4, EC1 and EC3.
-It also provides the criteria under which extraction proposals outside these areas will be permitted, which includes a requirement to meet levels of supply and local building stone needs, thereby contributing to the achievement of Objective EN3.
+Policy DC12 Criteria for non-energy minerals development: The policy provides a presumption in favour of the extraction of non-energy minerals within the Preferred Areas and the Areas of Search, thus contributing to objectives NR4, EC1 and EC3.
+It also provides the criteria under which extraction proposals outside these areas will be permitted, which includes a requirement to meet levels of supply and local building stone needs, thereby contributing to the achievement of objective EN3.
 The policy could potentially have a positive impact upon the majority of the objectives, but this will be dependent on the nature of the proposals being brought forward and their location, which cannot be determined at this stage.